-Taurus, April 21-May 20, is the first of the last section of God’s Zodiac (Taurus, Gemini, Cancer and Leo).
-This group tells the story of the Reigning Redeemer who delivered his people from sin.
+Taurus (April 20-May 20) is the first of the last section of God’s Zodiac (Taurus, Gemini, Cancer and Leo), which tells the story of the Reigning Redeemer who delivered his people from sin.
 Taurus, the judge, points to Jesus’s second-coming and ultimate rule.
-The first group (Virgo, Libra, Scorpio, and Sagittarius) tell the story of Jesus the suffering savior.
-The second (Capricorn, Aquarius, Pisces and Aries) the glorified redeemer.
+(The first group (Virgo, Libra, Scorpio, and Sagittarius) tells the story of Jesus the suffering savior; the second (Capricorn, Aquarius, Pisces and Aries) points to the glorified redeemer.)

 The main star of Taurus is found in the head of a bull in line with Orion’s belt.
 Taurus, the rushing bull with horns pointing upward, is the sign of coming judgment.
 God’s people will be delivered from evil and avenged.

 The name of the star in the bull’s eye is Al Debaran, which means “the governor, captain, leader.”
 The bright star at the tip of the left horn is called Elnath, which means the wounded, reminding us that Jesus, the coming ruler was “wounded for our transgressions.”

 Taurus’ three Decans are Orion, Eridanus, and Auriga.

 Orion was celebrated by Job and mentioned by the Greek writer Homer, described as the great hunter, “who cometh forth as light, the Brilliant, the Swift.”
 Job describes Orion as invincibly girded, whose bands no one can unloose.
 In Jeremiah 16:16-18 we learn of a description of the great hunter, Seiss notes.

 Orion is located on the equator and is one of the most recognizable constellations in the night sky.